ccallawa/alyvix_doc/stylesheet.rst

 -----

-And you can add a line of blank space (like a <br />) with a pipe character with a blank line both above and below.
+And you can add a line of :ref:`blank space <style_break_space>` (like a <br />) with a pipe character with a blank line both above and below.
 Use this sparingly, though, since vertical space should really be created with CSS.

 |